QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     @show count(ind.I .> 1)
     @show count(ind.I .< N);

-With this, we are now able to write the :math:`Q` operator on the :math:`f` vector, which is enumerated by the cartesian indices.
+With this, we are now able to write the :math:`Q` operator on the :math:`f` vector, which is enumerated by the Cartesian indices.
 First, collect the parameters in a named tuple generator

 .. code-block:: julia